-Before getting a new puppy, you’ll need a new puppy checklist of things to buy for a new puppy, and you will need to have them before you bring him home.
+Before getting a new puppy, you’ll need a new puppy checklist of things to buy for your new dog, and you will need to have everything before you bring him home.

 It’s important to do this BEFORE your new pup arrives, so that the transition will be smooth.
 You won’t want to run to the store at the last minute for puppy supplies that you forgot to get.

 The new puppy checklist isn’t long, and having these things on hand when your new kid arrives, will help him to be comfortable and it will make your life a lot easier…